 Mike is a healthcare worker.
 A colleague suggests they use a uniform expense refund company to claim some money back from HMRC.

-On the company’s website, he uses a refund calculator that suggests he can claim £4,000 back from HMRC in work-related expenses.
+On the company’s website, he uses a refund calculator that indicates he can claim £4,000 back from HMRC in work-related expenses.

 The company later takes £1,600 of fees from the £4,000 refund paid by HMRC.
 Although surprised by the sizable fee, Mike’s still pleased about the extra cash.